ghga-de/nf-platypusindelcalling/README.md

 **5. Deep Annotation Options:**

-If --runIndelDeepAnnotation is true, the following files must be defined (with corresponding indexes):
+If --runIndelDeepAnnotation is true, at least one of the following files must be defined (with corresponding indexes):

 -  --enchancer_file      : Enhangers (bed.gz)
 -  --cpgislands_file     : CpG islands (bed.gz)